httpwg/http-extensions/draft-ietf-httpbis-priority.md

 cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

 # Reprioritization

 After a client sends a request, it may be beneficial to change the priority of the response.
 As an example, a web browser might issue a prefetch request for a JavaScript file with the urgency parameter of the Priority request header field set to `u=7` (background).
-Then, when the user navigates to a page which references the new JavaScript file, while the prefetch is in progress, the browser would send a reprioritization frame with the priority field value set to `u=0`.
+Then, when the user navigates to a page which references the new JavaScript file, while the prefetch is in progress, the browser would send a reprioritization signal with the priority field value set to `u=0`.
+The PRIORITY_UPDATE frame ({{frame}}) can be used for such reprioritization.

+# The PRIORITY_UPDATE Frame {#frame}

 This document specifies a new PRIORITY_UPDATE frame for HTTP/2 ({{!RFC7540}}) and HTTP/3 ({{!I-D.ietf-quic-http}}).
 It carries priority parameters and